neam/dokku-host-provisioning/README.md

-Dokku Host Provisioning - 1.0.0
+Dokku Host Provisioning
 -----------------------------

 Provide monitorable, debuggable and reliable production and/or staging environments using Dokku.

-Uses [Vagrant](http://www.vagrantup.com/) to provision Dokku hosts that runs a specific version of Dokku, Buildstep, Docker and various plug-ins.
+Provision a Dokku host that runs a specific version of Dokku, Buildstep, Docker and various plug-ins.

+Uses [Vagrant](http://www.vagrantup.com/) for rsyncing files and running provisioning scripts on the remote hosts.

 Allows easy provisioning of multiple Dokku Hosts (one for staging and another for production is a good idea for instance) by generating vagrant configurations separately for each host.